-- Join John Weretka and Diane Perelsztejn to explore the art, architecture and music of Belgium and the Netherlands.
-Trace the region's history from the economic powerhouse-days of medieval Flanders, through Holland's golden age to masterly Art Nouveau and contemporary architecture in Brussels and Antwerp. - Explore the great Gothic churches, Town Halls and merchant palaces of Brussels, Bruges, Ghent and Antwerp. - View masterpieces by Northern Renaissance painters such as Jan van Eyck, Rogier van der Weyden, Hans Memling, Hieronymus Bosch and Lucas Cranach in some of Europe's greatest museums, including the Rijksmuseum and The Hague's Mauritshuis. - On the occasion of Pieter Bruegel's 450th anniversary of his death, celebrate the life and work of the 16th century greatest Netherlandish painter by viewing his works in Brussels and Antwerp collections. - Feast your eyes on hundreds of masterpieces like van Eyck's Adoration of the Lamb, a host of Brueghels, Rembrandt's The Nightwatch, and Vermeer's Girl with a Pearl Earring, View of Delft and The Milkmaid; and Michelangelo's Bruges Madonna. - Trace the career of Belgium's great Surrealist artist, René Magritte, in his Brussels museum. - Take special Art Nouveau tours of Brussels and Antwerp, visiting seminal masterpieces such as Victor Horta's UNESCO-listed Hôtel Max Hallet (by special arrangement). - Enjoy an exclusive evening piano performance by Daniel Blumenthal, in Brussels Art Deco Musée David et Alice van Buuren, a specially arranged Baroque music performance by lutist Wim Maeseele, in Bruges, and a performance at Amsterdam's Concertgebouw. - Visit the neoclassical Château de Seneffe, designed by Dewez, with its remarkable silver collection and the neo-Gothic Château de Loppem, designed by the 'Pugin of Belgium', Bethune. - Explore the magnificent architecture of St Rombout's cathedral, the world's only carillon school and the Royal Manufacturers of Tapestry De Wit in picturesque Mechelen. - Visit the newly opened The Snijders & Rockox House.
+Join John Weretka to explore the art, architecture and music of Belgium and the Netherlands.
+Trace the region's history from the economic powerhouse-days of medieval Flanders, through Holland's golden age to masterly Art Nouveau and contemporary architecture in Brussels and Antwerp.

+- Explore the great Gothic churches, Town Halls and merchant palaces of Brussels, Bruges, Ghent and Antwerp. - View masterpieces by Northern Renaissance painters such as Jan van Eyck, Rogier van der Weyden, Hans Memling, Hieronymus Bosch, and Lucas Cranach in some of Europe's greatest museums, including Amsterdam's Rijksmuseum and The Hague's Mauritshuis. - Feast your eyes on hundreds of masterpieces like van Eyck's Adoration of the Lamb, a host of Brueghels, Rembrandt's The Nightwatch, and Vermeer's Girl with a Pearl Earring, View of Delft and The Milkmaid; and Michelangelo's Bruges Madonna. - Trace the career of Belgium's great Surrealist artist, René Magritte, in his Brussels museum. - Take special Art Nouveau tours of Brussels and Antwerp, visiting seminal masterpieces such as Victor Horta's UNESCO-listed Hotel Solvay (by special arrangement). - Explore music through the ages in the Netherlands and Belgium, with an exclusive evening piano performance by Daniel Blumenthal, in Brussels Art Deco Musée David et Alice van Buuren.
+Take delight in a specially arranged Baroque music performance by lutist Wim Maeseele, in Bruges, and a performance at Amsterdam's Concertgebouw. - Visit the neoclassical Château de Seneffe, designed by Dewez, with its remarkable silver collection and the neo-Gothic Château de Loppem, designed by the 'Pugin of Belgium', Bethune. - Explore the magnificent architecture of St Rombout's cathedral, the world's only carillon school and the Royal Manufacturers of Tapestry De Wit in picturesque Mechelen. - Visit the newly re-opened KMSKA Antwerp Royal Museum of Fine Arts and The Snijders & Rockox House.
 View paintings by Frans Snijders, Rubens, Van Dyck and Jordaens. - Immerse yourself in the world's greatest van Gogh collections, the Van Gogh Museum in Amsterdam and the Kröller-Müller Museum. - Drive and cruise through verdant Netherlandish and Belgian landscapes dotted with castles and palaces.
 Visit the majestic gardens at Annevoie and take a tour with the owner of Freÿr Castle. - Take a tour of the very latest in European architecture in Rotterdam to see works by masters like Renzo Piano, Piet Blom and Rem Koolhaas. - Enjoy lovely bourgeois houses from the 17th to 20th centuries, like Rubens' and Rembrandt's houses and the revolutionary de Stijl Rietveld Schröder House. - Steep yourself in the quiet spaces of the beguinages of Antwerp and Bruges and absorb the spirituality of the 15th-century spiritual movement, the Devotio Moderna.